 These are just random thoughts that have been occurring to me the last few days!
-They are subjective so many will disagree with some comments I am sure.
+They are subjective and my opinions may change tomorrow.

 - ML Stacks are so fragile that any modification of the environment can bring the whole show crashing down, cue the rise of the use of containers and tools such as Conda.
 Available builds on cloud platforms often are limited by the configuration expertise of the deployer, sometimes this can result in a bit of additional work to function usefully as they can miss vital tools.
 DIY builds are the way I go now, far less hassle.

 - GCP should offer base images with CUDA/cuDNN (specific versions) and nothing else beyond the base OS, allowing to build up – at the moment they don’t offer base images with CUDA pre-installed, well they sort of do.. missing cuDNN… and half finished.

 - Many public ML images on GCP lack basics such as Pandas, numpy, matplotlib, opencv-python, and all the supporting packages, they are little more than TensorFlow + a GPU driver thrown together.

 - BSD isn’t the only thing to have come out of Berkeley it seems.